TedSinger/prompter/README.md

 Use `$(prompter)` as a component of your PS1 in the shell.
 It will print your current working directory, styled to be helpful:

-   - `prompter` highlights symlinks, mountpoints, and open write permissions
+   - `prompter` colorizes symlinks, underlines mountpoints, and highlights open write permissions
    - `prompter` truncates path components as needed to keep the prompt short relative to your terminal width

 ![A demonstration of prompter](https://user-images.githubusercontent.com/2722407/40755345-1853c926-644c-11e8-91ed-d8f076defa89.png)